Fabrizio-Andrew/Vacation-Rental-Pricing-Estimator/Vacation Rental Pricing Helper.md

 ### Bugs/Problems

 \- By caching resources using a service worker, when the user signs out, the user email is still cached in display and would sometimes require an addition refresh to clear; similar for logging in.
-In the same manner, the CSRF token would expire before the cached page has a chance to refresh the token, leading to a page that displays "The CSTF token has expired"
+In the same manner, the CSRF token would expire before the cached page has a chance to refresh the token, leading to a page that displays "The CSRF token has expired"